Bible de Port-Royal

-The Bible de Port-Royal (or Bible de Sacy) is a French translation of the Catholic Bible, first published in installments between 1667 and 1696.
+The Bible de Port-Royal ("Port-Royal Bible"), or Bible de Sacy ("Sacy Bible"), is a French translation of the Catholic Bible done by Louis-Isaac Lemaistre de Sacy.
+It was first published in installments between 1667 and 1696.
 Though praised for the purity of its classical form, the work attracted the suspicion of the Jesuits, who discovered in it a latent Protestantism, and was criticized by Richard Simon, a former Oratorian, on text-critical grounds.
-For over three centuries it has been among the most popular of French Bible translations.
+For over three centuries, it has been among the most popular of the French Bible translations.

 History

 Several Solitaires of Port-Royal, an early Jansenist monastery, had met to consider the viability of a New Testament translation from 1657 to 1660.
 One of them, Antoine Le Maistre, began the task of translation in 1657, and his brother, Louis-Isaac Lemaistre de Sacy, continued the work after the former's death in 1658.
 The Nouveau Testament de Mons (or Version de Mons), their translation of the New Testament, was published in 1667 by Daniel Elzevier.
 The Old Testament appeared in several parts between 1672 and 1696.